josuegcp95/TakeMyMoney/README.md

-# THIS IS AN iOS PAYMENT PROCESSINGAPP
+# THIS IS AN iOS PAYMENT PROCESSING APP

 In this app I show how well I can work with static table views, alerts, and error handling.